Initiating Reform to Alleviate the Burden that Higher Education Creates for Disabled Students and Faculty

-By Dr. Regina A. Root
+By Dr. Regina Root

-My name is Dr. Regina Root, and I am a professor of Hispanic Studies at William & Mary.
 My engagement with accessibility issues comes from first-hand experience as a person with vision impairment.
 For faculty who are struggling to find accessible texts for their own use—and especially texts in a foreign language—our experiences often parallel those of students with disabilities.
 This article focuses on three key issues impeding effective teaching and learning for students and faculty with disabilities—accessibility, representation, and cost.

 According to Anna Whiston, coordinator of Student Accessibility Services at William & Mary, most textbooks are required in audio format and must be compatible with screen-reading software.
-Unfortunately, it takes time for publishers to produce these formats.
+Unfortunately, it takes time to for publishers to produce these formats.
 In many cases, students and faculty are well into their 14-week semester before they are able to utilize the materials.

 When I began my teaching career, I used an excellent grammar and composition book that featured a cartoon of a blind man with a tin cup and a young boy who kindly placed a coin in his cup.
 An accompanying assignment asked students to write about the sequence using the past tense, but never questioned or unpacked the implicit bias inherent in the sequence of images.
 What’s really damaging is that this might be the only instance I can recall in almost 25 years of teaching in which a person with disabilities was included in a world language textbook.
 It’s this very lack of representation of people with disabilities that needs to change.
 We need to accelerate what textbooks represent and how they engage all students and faculty—not just as learners of languages, but also as people with lived experiences and identities formed around more than just race, class, gender and sexuality; but also around the status of disability.